metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The number of indexed child variables.
 	// The client can use this optional information to present the children in a paged UI and fetch them in chunks.
 	IndexedVariables int `json:"indexedVariables,omitempty"`

-	// The variable's name.
-	Name string `json:"name"`

-	// The variable's value.
-This can be a multi-line text, e.g. for a function the body of a function.
-	Value string `json:"value"`

-	// The type of the variable's value.
-Typically shown in the UI when hovering over the value.
-	Type string `json:"type,omitempty"`
 } // struct Variable

 ```